 13.7 Adviser Fee Shares

-Certain of the Company's advisers have agreed with the Company to take a specified number of Adviser Fee Shares in lieu of fees due in connection with the Acquisition which are to be reinvested as part of the Fundraise.
+Certain of the Company's advisers have agreed with the Company to take a specified number of Adviser Fee Shares in lieu of fees due in connection with the Acquisition.

 14. LOCK-IN AND ORDERLY MARKET ARRANGEMENTS